-- 5.1 The revised regulation submission draft Bartestree with Lugwardine Neighbourhood Plan presents detailed policies for development in the Neighbourhood Area up to 2031.
+- 5.1 The regulation 14 draft Dormington and Mordiford Group Neighbourhood Plan presents detailed policies for development in the Neighbourhood Area up to 2031.
 All neighbourhood plans are required to be in general conformity with the adopted Herefordshire Core Strategy.
 Proportional growth for development is contained within the Core Strategy Policy RA1 and RA2 and neighbourhood plans will seek to allocate this proportional of development to be in conformity with the Core Strategy. - 5.2 The Plan begins by highlighting its issues.
-It then details the vision for the parish over the plan period until 2031 together with 13 objectives to realise their vision. - 5.3 The initial options for the neighbourhood plan were assessed to determine their environmental impact that could affect the River Wye (including the River Lugg) SAC All of which indicated growth however all the options would be seeking to provide proportional growth in line with the Core Strategy.
-Five general options were considered in total and to do an NDP with three site allocations and 2 settlement boundaries was the chosen approach.
-Along with these options 15 sites were assessed in further detail. - 5.4 The neighbourhood plan sets out 15 general policies on a variety of topic bases areas and 3 site allocations and spec ific site related policies.
+It then details the vision for the parish over the plan period until 2031 together with 9 objectives to realise their vision. - 5.3 The initial options for the neighbourhood plan were assessed to determine their environmental impact that could affect the River Wye (including the River Lugg) SAC All of which indicated growth however all the options would be seeking to provide proportional growth in line with the Core Strategy.
+Five general options were considered in total and to do an NDP with four site allocations and 3 settlement boundaries was the chosen approach.
+Along with these options 10 sites were assessed in further detail. - 5.4 The neighbourhood plan sets out 15 general policies on a variety of topic bases areas and 3 site allocations and specific site related policies.
 These include: